-Sock Puppets Get Revenge In Championship Game Rematch
+Sock Puppets Get Revenge in Championship Game Rematch

 Burlington plated three runs on four hits, capitalizing on three Axmen fielding errors in the fifth inning to bring it to a 7-6 contest.
 Evan Appelwick (Miami Ohio) had an RBI double in the frame as well.

 Another Axmen fielding error plated the tying run for the Sock Puppets in the sixth, and an RBI groundout for McCrystal gave the Sock Puppets the lead.
-Fattore put things away for Burlington with a three run shot, his second home run of the season, in the seventh to make the game 11-7.
+Fattore put things away for Burlington with a three-run shot, his second home run of the season, in the seventh.

 For Kingsport, Shay Hartis (Kansas State) was hit with his first loss of the year, while Kaleb Townsend (Johnson) and Nick Bruno (UNC-Asheville) each pitched scoreless frames.

 For Burlington, Mason Ruh (Northern Illinois) picked up his third win of the season.
 Dating back to last year, Ruh is now 9-0 in the Appalachian League as a pitcher.
-The Burlington starter, Brogan Napier (Chipola), fanned eight Kingsport hitters, but walked six and gave up seven runs (four earned).
+Burlington starter, Brogan Napier (Chipola) fanned eight Kingsport hitters but walked six and gave up seven runs (four earned).

 Both teams will meet again for the series finale tomorrow at 7 p.m.